wejendorp/dorp.io/_posts/2018-02-18-webpack-express-hmr.md

 started complaining about no longer having server side reloading.
 But with this, developing on the server is back to its former glory!

+The purpose is to have only part of an express server work in this way, so that a module being required can update itself in place.

 We'll focus on getting a single module, and all it's subdependencies to reload during development.
 Specifically, how to dynamically discover [express.Router](http://expressjs.com/en/api.html#express.router) modules and mount them with